Are the Codes mandatory?

 Answer to question 1:

-The National Model Construction Codes are model documents only and must be adopted by an authority having jurisdiction in order to come into effect, as Canada's constitution gives the ten provinces and three territories jurisdiction over construction.
+Codes Canada publications are model documents only and must be adopted by an authority having jurisdiction in order to come into effect, as Canada's constitution gives the ten provinces and three territories jurisdiction over construction.
 In some cases, they are amended and/or supplemented to suit regional needs, and then published as provincial Codes.
-It is anticipated that the 2010 editions will form the basis of provincial and territorial regulations in the near future.
-To find out about Code adoption in your jurisdiction, please contact the appropriate government agency listed on the National Codes website under Provincial or territorial ministries.
+It is anticipated that the most recent editions will form the basis of provincial and territorial regulations in the near future.
+To find out about Code adoption in your jurisdiction, please contact the appropriate government agency listed on the Codes Canada website under Provincial or territorial ministries.

 Are the Codes a guide on how to construct a good building?